iamshishirgaire/IOE-Syllabus-Data/faculties/mechanical/e3/solid_biofuel.md

-# Syllabus

-## SOLID BIO FUEL

-**Course Objectives:**

-* To know different types of solid biofuels resources and technology applied for different end uses and sector.
-* To know about wood and non-woody biomass resources.
-* To design of cook stove.
-* To know scope and application of solid biofuel in Nepal.

-## Course Outline

 1. **Introduction of gaseous biofuels (12 hours)**
    * Traditional and modern application of solid biofuels
    * Share of solid biomass fuels in the national, regional energy consumption and newly emerging trend